-- · Earn a semester GPA of 2.00 or below - · Complete fewer than 12 credits in a semester (without prior permission) - · Have completed: - · Fewer than 24 credits after two semesters; or - Fewer than 54 credits after four semesters: or - Fewer than 84 credits after six semesters
+- · Have a semester GPA of 2.00 or below - · Complete fewer than 12 credits in a semester (without prior permission) - · Have completed: - · Fewer than 24 credits after two semesters; or - Fewer than 54 credits after four semesters: or - · Fewer than 84 credits after six semesters

 Students not in good academic standing will receive correspondence from the Registrar's Office indicating their status.
 The student's academic advisor will specify the terms of hold and/or probation and will monitor the student's work for progress.
-Students on probation are not permitted to participate in extracurricular College activities and require a transcript review and written permission from their department chair before they may register for courses in the upcoming year.
+Students on probation are not permitted to participate in extracurricular College activities and may require a transcript review before they may register for courses in the upcoming year.
 Students who are not in good academic standing for two consecutive semesters will be dismissed from SVA.